dnzengou/tokenlab/African-Token-Lab_whitepaper.md

 Leveraging technologies that are built on open standards mitigate against the risk of lock-in and offers the interoperability, independence and substitutability required to design enterprise level applications and services.
 Africa Token Lab by default encourages the use of open standards and their inherent flexibility enables rapid response to changing missions and markets as well as swift provisioning of both known and unanticipated users.

-From a support and maintenance perspective, future Africa Token Lab software solutions - as opposed to more burdensome usages of proprietary software and their users licences - provides a real cost advantage where multiple copies of software are required, or when the user base grows.
+From a support and maintenance perspective, future Africa Token Lab software solutions - as opposed to more burdensome usages of proprietary software and their users’ licences - provides a real cost advantage where multiple copies of software are required, or when the user base grows.
 Since there is no need to manage individual user licence, the focus is more on maintaining the application itself.

 #### Community, Demography and Society

 Consumers and stakeholders expect accessibility, official languages and continuous improvements of digital services provided by the Africa Token Lab.

-Releasing an in-house software code under an creative common licence, for example and among others, can encourage external contributions and collaboration from governments, companies, students and consumers overall in the form of source code, bugs and documentation.
+Releasing an in-house software code under a creative common licence, for example and among others, can encourage external contributions and collaboration from governments, companies, students and consumers overall in the form of source code, bugs and documentation.
 The project can be a joint effort amongst multiple companies, public sector workers, and individual volunteers.

 # Reference